Pranay-Pandey/Pranay-Pandey/README.md

     </ul>
     <h1>Background</h1>
     <p>
-      My work experience includes collaborating with software engineers on various projects and testing procedures for system efficiency.
+      My work experience includes collaborating with software engineers on various projects and testing procedures for system efficiency including delivering scalable applications and websites.
 I have experience in preparing design documents, alignments, and criteria details, as well as developing a file management system from scratch.
 Additionally, I have conducted research, compiled data, and produced timely reports for different techniques and algorithms.
 My expertise also includes developing pose estimation and object detection systems and conducting literature reviews to analyze reports and implement proof of concepts.
     </p>